Share this Post

 WHAT TO LOOK FOR IN THE ROOF

-Does the Roof Look Straight ?
+Does this Roof Look Straight ?

-Are there Damaged Shingles ?
+Are there Damaged Shingles on the Roof?

 Is Your Roof Rotting ?